-Watch this space for our next submission period.
-We look forward to reading your work; here are the guidelines:
+We are open for submissions and look forward to reading your work; here are the guidelines:

 Each piece must not exceed 400 words.
 You may submit up to three pieces.

-We'd like to receive your selections in a Word document (.doc or .docx) in single-spaced lines, using Times New Roman, 12-point font.
+Send your selections in a Word document (.doc or .docx), using single-spaced lines, and Times New Roman, 12-point font.

 Please embed and italicize any spoken words (do not use quotation marks around dialogue).

-Be sure to send us a brief biographical note (up to three lines) along with your selections.
+Be sure to send us a brief biographical note (up to three lines) in your Word document.